 USHWA NEW MEMBER BROCHURE IS HERE-The hard work of the New Member Committee led by Chairwoman Jessica Schroeder has brought to frution a new tool to help broaden and build the membership of USHWA.
 It is a colorful and informational brochure that will explain exactly what USHWA is, what USHWA does, and why those who work in the sporting media would want to join.

-The United States Harness Writers Association is a group of more than 250 members committed to the chronicling of harness racing through the print and electronic media.
+The United States Harness Writers Association is a group of more than 220 members committed to the chronicling of harness racing through the print and electronic media.
 It was founded in 1947 by New York City area sportswriters who were covering harness racing at Roosevelt Raceway.
 It remains the only media organization in harness racing with a membership of newspaper, magazine, radio and TV, ad agency, publicists and others involved in racing communications.
-With more than 250 members, most of them allied to one of 12 regional chapters, the
+With most of USHWA's members allied to one of 12 regional chapters, the

-Many chapters hold annual awards or recognition dinners to salute the leading horses and drivers in their areas.
+A number of chapters hold annual awards or recognition dinners to salute the leading horses and drivers in their areas.
 Some chapters also raise money for local charities.